bjerre/UW-Wordpress-Child-Theme/README.md

 This theme is the updated UW Wordpress theme.
 The goal is to keep all the new TwentyEleven features while maintaining a branded theme.

-The UW Advancement theme is branched here since 0.2.0

 ## History

 ### 0.6.0 - CSS refactored